8 Rooftop Bars in Barcelona To Take in the City’s Nightlife

 The streets of Barcelona come to life after the sun has set.
 Spain’s second-largest city is, somehow, even more vibrant at night than it is during the day, a nod to the fact that the Spanish start their evenings later than most.
 Whether you’re planning on heading to the clubs until the wee hours of the morning or want to hit the hay at a reasonable hour, few places are better to start a night out than a rooftop bar.
-These eight rooftop bars will give you a taste of Barcelona’s legendary nightlife.
+These are the best rooftop bars in Barcelona for a taste of the city’s legendary nightlife.

 1. The Lounge at Hotel Arts